Uncertainty Quantification for Regression: A Unified Framework based on kernel scores: Experiment details

-We follow the experiment setup in \cite{Uncertaintyquantificationfordatadrivenweathermodels} and use DRNs to post-process 2-meter surface temperature (T2M) predictions.
-More specifically, the input to the DRNs is the mean prediction of the ECMWF integrated (ensemble) forecast system (IFS), and the networks are trained to predict the parameters $\mu_\theta, \sigma_\theta^2$ of a Gaussian distribution per individual gridpoint.
-Similar to \cite{Uncertaintyquantificationfordatadrivenweathermodels}, we use ERA5 data \citep{hersbachERA5GlobalReanalysis2020} with a spatial resolution of $0.25^\circ \times 0.25^\circ$ and a time resolution of $6h$.
-Furthermore, we restrict the data to a European domain, covering an area from 35°N – 75°N and 12.5°W – 42.5°E with selected user-relevant weather variables (u-component and v-component of 10-m wind speed (U10 and V10), temperature at 2m and 850 hPa (T2M and T850), geopotential height at 500 hPa (Z500), as well as land-sea mask and orography) that serve as input to the model.
-In addition, we use a positional embedding of the latitude/longitude of each gridpoint, which improves model performance \citep{Rasp.2018}.
-All data is obtained via the WeatherBench2 repository \citep{rasp2024weatherbench2benchmarkgeneration}, a visualization of the domain, land-sea-mask and orography can be seen in \autoref{fig:era5_data}.
+\emph{Depth regression.} As a typical vision task, we utilize the NYU Depth v2 dataset \citep{nyu}, similar to \cite{aminiDeepEvidentialRegression2020}, which consists of image-depth pairs of indoor scenes.
+As an out-of-distribution dataset, we utilize ApolloScape \citep{apollo}, a dataset of outdoor driving scenes. \autoref{fig:depth_data} shows the depth-image pairs for the two different datasets.

-We train an ensemble of $M=10$ DRNs, with hyperparameters from \cite{Uncertaintyquantificationfordatadrivenweathermodels}.
-During training, the models only see the land area of the domain, which allows to evaluate the uncertainty measures on out-of-distribution data.
+\emph{Surface temperature prediction (T2M).} Finally, we use a grid-based surface temperature prediction task, where we utilize the ERA5 dataset \citep{hersbachERA5GlobalReanalysis2020} provided via the WeatherBench2 benchmark \citep{rasp2024weatherbench2benchmarkgeneration}.
+We fix a 6-hour forecast horizon and use training data from 2011 to 2018, validation data from 2019 to 2020, and test data from 2022.
+Similar to \citet{bultepno}, we use data with a spatial resolution of $0.25^\circ \times 0.25^\circ$ and a time resolution of $6h$.
+For computational reasons, we restrict the data to a European domain, covering an area from 35°N – 75°N and 12.5°W – 42.5°E with selected user-relevant weather variables (u-component and v-component of 10-m wind speed (U10 and V10), temperature at 2m and 850 hPa (T2M and T850), geopotential height at 500 hPa (Z500), as well as land-sea mask and orography) that serve as input to the model, while the prediction target is only T2M.
+The total number of input channels is 12.
+As an out-of-distribution dataset, we use a completely different domain that is still roughly similar to the in-distribution data regarding topography and climate regime, namely a domain over North America with similar latitudes.
+In particular, we use a domain of the same size and spatial resolution, but ranging from 30°N - 69.75°N and 125°W - 70°E. Due to the size of the data and corresponding computational restraints, the resolution of the dataset is halved for the evaluation of the uncertainty measures in the selective prediction and OOD experiments. \autoref{fig:t2m_data} shows a sample of the two-meter surface temperature for the two different domains.